 3. Choose the broker before choosing the bonus

 You will find that forex broker bonus offers are not too common in Singapore.
 With that said, there are some available.
 These are great but remember to think of the bigger picture beyond just the bonus when choosing your broker.
 A big bonus is great, but not if the other trading conditions of a broker do not fit your needs.
 Think broker ahead of bonus.

 How to verify if a forex broker is regulated in Singapore

 In forex trading, you may very well want to double-check the details of your broker’s regulation for yourself.
 As a Singapore-based trader, this will mean checking through MAS for your broker.
 Follow this link to reach the MAS homepage.

 From there, you will need to know the business or trading name of your broker..
 Type this name into the search bar and they should pop up as being regulated on the MAS website.

 You can typically find the business or trading name at the very bottom of the broker landing page and typically in slightly smaller print.

 As far as Singapore tax regulation goes, if you have made money from overseas investments, they may not need to be taxed.
 With that said, since all brokers you should be dealing with are regulated by MAS within Singapore, forex trading will be liable to tax.

-With that in mind then, you will have to pay capital gains tax on your profits.
-This amount of tax will vary between 0% up to 22% depending on your income.
+This amount of tax will vary from 0% up to 22% depending on your income.
 If this income is below 22,000 SGD then you won’t have to pay any tax.

 - [Disclaimer: we are not accountants, we have done internet research.
 If you don’t know how to handle this matter, we strongly suggest you contacting Singaporean local authorities before proceeding]